 These trivial benefits are in addition to the annual staff entertaining allowance of up to £150 per annum per attendee and therefore will help increase morale, whilst reducing your corporation tax liability.

-Find out more about our corporation tax services here.
+Click through to find out more about our corporation tax services.